Michael4933/CapImagine/README.md

 ## News
 * **[2026.02.26]** 🌞🌞🌞 Our paper has been released at [Arxiv](https://arxiv.org/abs/2501.05767) and [Huggingface Daily Papers](https://arxiv.org/abs/2501.05767)!
-* **[2025.02.26]**  🌟🌟🌟 The model weights and datasets are now available on HuggingFace! 🤗 Download and have a try at [Huggingface Model](https://huggingface.co/Michael4933/CapImagine-7B)&[Huggingface Dataset](https://huggingface.co/Michael4933/CapImagine-Data)!
+* **[2025.02.26]**  🌟🌟🌟 The model weights and datasets are now available on HuggingFace! 🤗 Download and have a try at [Huggingface Model](https://huggingface.co/Michael4933/CapImagine-7B) & [Huggingface Dataset](https://huggingface.co/Michael4933/CapImagine-Data)!

 ## 🔍Abstract
 Latent visual reasoning aims to mimic human's *imagination* process by meditating through hidden states of Multimodal Large Language Models.